Wednesday, 27 August 2014

 Press [Ctrl] and [+] together to zoom the print.

 Science can lead us to marvel at the uniqueness of our planet.
-Hammster told us that 93% of Earth consists of iron, silicon, oxygen and magnesium (Fe, Si, O and Mg) ref: bbc
+Richard Hammond (Hammster) told us that 93% of Earth consists of iron, silicon, oxygen and magnesium (Fe, Si, O and Mg) ref: bbc

 Water is the only known substance in which many molecules undergo reactions and can become 'organized' in a way that supports life.
-Even those organic molecules which are themselves not entirely water-soluble can be seen to be organized by the presence of water.
-(For example, the long 'tails' of cell membrane molecules are hydrophobic: The membrane has a bi-layer structure and water on each side of it forces the hydrophobic 'tails' together internally in the bi-layer, see: phospholipid.)
+Even those organic molecules which are themselves not entirely water-soluble are seen to be organized by the presence of water.
+(For example, the long 'tails' of cell membrane molecules are hydrophobic: The membrane has a bi-layer structure and water on each side of it forces the hydrophobic 'tails' together internally, see: phospholipid.)

 Volcanoes are essential for life because they emit CO into our atmosphere.
 The carbon in the air holds onto some of the heat that's received from the sun.
-As a result, Earth's average ambient temperature ensures that much water on Earth has been liquid for billions of years.
-Venus has had much more volcanic activity in the past and her atmosphere retains too much heat for water to be present.
-Mars has white precipitation at the poles but it is frozen CO₂.
+As a result, Earth's average ambient temperature has been high enough to ensure that much water on Earth has been in its liquid phase for a good part of the latest geological eon (see brit.)
+Venus has had much more volcanic activity in the past, and her atmosphere retains too much heat for any water to be present.
+Mars has white precipitation at the poles, but it is frozen CO₂.

-Mostly, the Earth's surface temperatures remain above -30°C and below 50°C. Only 300 miles away in space we know that temperatures can be under -270°C. At the other extreme, men have been able to generate a heat of 4 trillion °C inside the Large Hadron Collider.
-(The record was beaten recently: hottest.)
+Mostly, the Earth's surface temperatures remain above -30°C and below 50°C. Only three-hundred miles away, in space, we know that temperatures drop below -270°C. (At the other extreme, men have been able to generate a heat of 4 trillion °C inside the Large Hadron Collider.
+The record was beaten recently: hottest.)
 Where but on Earth are we likely to find such a narrow natural range of temperatures that there is always lots of liquid water around (not forgetting the effect of atmospheric pressure on the freezing and boiling points of water)?

 For a long time, it was expected that all water in other parts of our solar system was in its solid phase.
 However, in 2005 it was discovered that water vapour erupts in plumes on the surface of one of Venus' icy moons, Enceladus.
 A sub-surface ocean is said to exist because Saturn's gravitational forces distort Enceladus in a tidal way, causing frictional heat that melts some of her near-surface ice.
 (This discovery of the liquid water has tempted some to suggest that life might appear in a way that it appeared at geothermal vents in Earth's oceans.)